 Scientific Programme of the School

-A large excess (more than 3.5 standard deviations) of the measured value of the muon anomalous magnetic moment over the Standard Model prediction has been causing great interest of the high energy physics community for more than 10 years.
-The final publication of the BNL experiment, with a huge number of citations (more than 1800!), caused numerous discussions whether this effect could be due to New Physics.
+A large excess of the measured value of the muon anomalous magnetic moment over the Standard Model prediction has been causing great interest of the high energy physics community for more than 10 years.
+Earlier this year, the Muon g-2 experiment at Fermilab released their long awaited result which, to everyone's excitement, showed a strengthening of the discrepancy with the Standard Model (in total 4.2 standard deviations) and hence fortifying the possibility of New Physics.
 The theoretical prediction of this quantity in the Standard Model is based on the dispersive approach and involves cross sections of electron-positron annihilation into hadrons.
 Thus, a solution of the problem will require combined efforts of both experimentalists who have to perform new high-precision measurements and theoreticians who have to calculate hadronic effects and higher-order corrections at the unprecedented level of accuracy.